La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 <pixra url="/assets/pixra/cilre/viku_cizra.svg" caption="vi ku ro da cizra" definition="Here, everything is strange."></pixra>

-Another example with a noun starting with a number:
+Another example with an argument term starting with a number:

 > **pa le prenu ta'e jundi**
 > _There is one person who is habitually attentive._